acejordin/SecretSanta/README.md

 How does this happen?
 Quick example: say 3 people are in a group - `A`, `B` and `C`. `A` randomly chooses `B` and `B` randomly chooses `A`.
 Now `C` can't choose anyone, because `A` and `B` are already chosen.

-If there are any smart people reading this who know how to avoid this, let me know.
+If there are any smart people reading who know how to avoid this, let me know.
 I have one tweak in there to reduce the chances, but my graph-fu isn't good enough to eliminate it entirely.